wp-plugins/wedevs-project-manager/readme.txt

 = Q. Who can create tasklist, todo, messages or milestone? =
 A. Admins and every co-workers from a project can create these.

-= Can every member see every project? =
+= Q. Can every member see every project? =
 A. Only admins (editor/administrator) can see all of them.
 Other user roles can only see their assigned projects.

 = Q. Can the plugin be extended? =